yiyou101/Attention-DeepLab-V3plus/README.md

 ====
 This repository contains code for extracting the glacier outlines in high spatial resolution remote sensing using deep learning.

+For an explanation of the concepts, ideas and evaluation, see publication below.
+Please use the following citation when using the code for a publication:

+Chu, X., Yao, X., Duan, H., Chen, C., Li, J., and Pang, W.: Glacier extraction based on high spatial resolution remote sensing images using a deep learning approach with attention mechanism, The Cryosphere. https://doi.org/10.5194/tc-2022-61, 2022.

 ### dataset:

 The sample datasets of glacier are as follow: